NurseQ/Programming-and-Scripting/README.md

 # Programming and Scripting

 This repository contains exercises and practice code written in [python](https://www.python.org/).
-The codes in this repository are from the standpoint of beginner programmer and includes codes for basic string manipulation, math calculations, lists manipulation, conditions and loops.
+At present, the codes in this repository are from the standpoint of beginner programmer and includes codes for basic string manipulation, math calculations, lists manipulation, conditions and loops.
+It is expected that further additions and practice will mean an increase in complexity of the codes in this repository.
+It is the intended focus of this repository to learn, practice and use python code for analysis, manipulation and modeling of data.